The hot sulfur wind was howling through the mountain trail.

 4. An Encounter

 While there have been instances of people falling off Ka’ena Point and ending up meeting their ultimate destination of instant death, there have been some instances where the night marchers showed mercy and spared people.
-A night marcher will spare your life if your body parts smell like urine (no, we did not make this up).
+A night marcher will spare a life if their body parts smell like urine.
 It is said that the urine smell repels and disgusts the night marchers.

-The presence of Ti plants nearby is often to believed to draw away the attention of night marchers.
+Ti plants are believed to draw away the attention of night marchers.

-If none is possible, you can only hope to hear the words, Na’u.
+If none is possible, one can only hope to hear the words, Na’u, from the army of ghost warriors.
 The night marchers spare people who have an ancestor among the army of the dead.

-While the truthfulness of mythological stories and legends can never fully be assessed, one can be warned of the dangers surrounding our physical world.
-The legend of the Undead Army has a history of immense political and economic inequality, casteism, and torture of the commoner.
+While the truthfulness of mythological stories and legends can never fully be assessed, one can be warned of the physical world’s dangers.
+The legend of the undead army has a history of immense political and economic inequality, casteism, and torture of the commoner.